-- Bullying/ Harassment 4 (1 District, 3 Parish) Respect 13 (1 District, 12 Parish) - 5.5 The level of complaints has risen slightly when compared to last year (15 in total 1 District Councillor 14 Parish Councillors) but overall remains on a par to previous years.
-The increase can be accounted for by a cluster of complaints relating to one Parish Council. - 5.6 It is to be expected that the Council will receive more complaints about Parish Councillors as opposed to District Councillors, given the very high number of Parish Councillors compared to District Councillors, this trend has borne out during 2024 - 2025. - 5.7 The Monitoring Officer has issued one formal action against a District Councillor but none against a Parish Councillor during 2024-2025. - 5.8 The Monitoring Officer does regularly offer advice, guidance and words of caution in a bid to avoid costly and time-consuming investigations in matters which in main can be resolved by informal actions, this will always be the preferred method resolution. - 5.9 There were no full investigations required by the Council during this year 2024-2025. - 5.10 The level of formal complaints will never truly demonstrate the amount of work undertaken by the Monitoring Officer and Deputy Monitoring Officer in supporting Councillors, particularly Parish Councils, nor does it reflect the numerous enquiries which the Monitoring Officer receives which fall outside of the Monitoring Officers powers, or the volume of correspondence issued to prevent matters progressing to a formal stage. - 5.11 As advised in the 2023/2024 Monitoring Officer's Annual Report, to increase knowledge and understanding around the Standards regime and the role of the Monitoring Officer, a series of training sessions were provided for Parish Councils during the Summer of 2024.
-These sessions were held during July of 2024.
+- 5.1 The sections below set out the position in respect of Member Code of Conduct complaints data for the civic year 2024 2025 up to March 2025, with data having last been reported to Annual Council in May 2024. - 5.2 During 2024 2025 19 complaints were received. - 5.3 2 were in relation to District Councillors and 17 related to Parish Councillors. - 5.4 The nature of these complaints is summarised below: - Leadership 2 (2 Parish) - Bullying/ Harassment 4 (1 District, 3 Parish) - Respect 13 (1 District, 12 Parish) - 5.5 The level of complaints has risen slightly when compared to last year (15 in total 1 District Councillor 14 Parish Councillors) but on the whole remains on a par to previous years.
+The increase can be accounted for by a cluster of complaints relating to one Parish Council. - 5.6 It is to be expected that the Council will receive more complaints about Parish Councillors as opposed to District Councillors, given the very high number of Parish Councillors compared to District Councillors, this trend has borne out during 2024 2025. - 5.7 The Monitoring Officer has issued one formal action against a District Councillor but none against a Parish Councillor during 2024-2025. - 5.8 The Monitoring Officer does regularly offer advice, guidance and words of caution in a bid to avoid costly and time-consuming investigations in matters which in main can be resolved by informal actions, this will always be the preferred method resolution. - 5.9 There were no full investigations required by the Council during this year 2024-2025. - 5.10 The level of formal complaints will never truly demonstrate the amount of work undertaken by the Monitoring Officer and Deputy Monitoring Officer in supporting Councillors, particularly Parish Councils, nor does it reflect the numerous enquiries which the Monitoring Officer receives which fall outside of the Monitoring Officers powers, or the volume of correspondence issued to prevent matters progressing to a formal stage.

-5.12 The Government has recently announced it is reviewing the Standards Framework, and the Monitoring Officer will continue to keep abreast of any outcomes.
+- 5.11 As advised in the 2023/2024 Monitoring Officer's Annual Report, to increase knowledge and understanding around the Standards regime and the role of the Monitoring Officer, a series of training sessions were provided for Parish Councils during the Summer of 2024.
+These sessions were held during July of 2024. - 5.12 The Government has recently announced it is reviewing the Standards Framework, and the Monitoring Officer will continue to keep abreast of any outcomes.